AlpAydinoglu/cdesign/README.md

-Here, you can find the code for the conference paper 'Contact-Aware Controller design for Coplementarity Systems' that was presented in ICRA2020 and also the code for the extended version of the paper that was recently submitted to T-R0.
+Here, you can find the code for the conference paper 'Contact-Aware Controller design for Coplementarity Systems' that was presented in ICRA2020 and also the code for the extended version of the paper that was recently submitted to T-RO.

 # Dependencies